lowleveldesign/debug-recipes/guides/diagnosing-native-windows-apps.md

 ### Using Time Travel Debugging (TTD) or live debugging

 Time Travel Debugging is an excellent way of troubleshooting errors and exceptions.
 We can step through the code causing the problems at our own pace.
-I describe TTD in [a separate guide](/guides/using-ttd).
+I describe TTD in [a WinDbg guide](/guides/windbg).
 It is my preferred way of debugging issues in applications and I highly recommend giving it a try.

 #### Break on a specific exception event